Of all the tools in your toolbox, the screwdriver will be the one most commonly used. Screwdrivers come in two basic versions.

 Features of a Slotted Flat Blade Screwdriver

 It has a handle for grip and comfort, a shaft and a head or blade at the end of the shaft.
-These last two items, blade width and shaft length, are the two measurements noted in a screwdriver size, for example 3/16 by 1-1/2.
+These last two items, blade width, and shaft length are the two measurements noted in a screwdriver size.
 Unfortunately, the thickness of the flat blade is not given as a measurement and that is crucial for proper fit into the screw head slot.

-A newer variation of the flat blade screwdriver uses a cross drive system and is commonly called a "phillips head screwdriver."
-These screwdrivers have a 123° point with a blunted tip and tapered cross-shaped blade tip that provides self centering on the screw and is designed to prevent over-tightening of the screw.
+A newer variation of the flat blade screwdriver uses a cross drive system and is commonly called a "Phillips head screwdriver."
+These screwdrivers have a 123-degree point with a blunted tip and tapered cross-shaped blade tip that provides self-centering on the screw and is designed to prevent over-tightening of the screw.

 Although you may come across some other specialty screws in your home such as a square head screw, the slotted flat blade screw and screwdriver are the most commonly used tool (next to your long nose pliers or hammer).